Fire Force (Rhodesia): Arrival on target

 The K-Car was always the first to arrive at the scene.
 The K-Car Commander had to first attempt to confirm the precise area where the enemy had been spotted by the OP.
 Usually, the terrain was extremely broken and covered in vegetation, which made this task particularly difficult.
 The K-Car Commander then had to make a plan—where to position the first stops, where to make the main sweep, and in what direction.
-The first troops to arrive were always transported in by the G-Cars, which followed the K-Car in column (sometimes a long way behind, for they were a little slower than the K-car).
-Sometimes the sticks were dropped immediately, but on many occasions, the G-Cars would circle the scene several times (to the delight of the troops) before the commander made his final decisions.
+The first troops to arrive were always brought in by the G-Cars, which followed the K-Car in a column (sometimes far behind, for they were a bit slower than the K-Car).
+Sometimes the sticks were dropped immediately, but on many occasions, the G-Cars would circle the scene several times before the commander made his final decisions.

-Very often the K-car occupants would see the enemy (or any perceived enemy), and then the Helicopter Gunner/Technician would attack them with his 20 mm cannon, using bursts of two to four shells (but no more than five).
-The accuracy of this firing was extraordinary, due to the machine flying in tight anticlockwise circles just a few hundred feet above the ground.
-The 20 mm cannon poked out of the port side, thus there was no "lead in", and the exploding high-velocity shells would impact right next to and often on their intended targets.
-Very few persons caught by this fire were ever found alive by the troops.
+Very often, the K-Car occupants would see the enemy (or any perceived enemy), and then the Helicopter Gunner/Technician would attack them with his 20 mm cannon, using bursts of two to four shells (but no more than five).
+The 20 mm cannon poked out of the port side; there was no "lead in", and the exploding high-velocity shells would impact right next to and often on their intended targets.
+The cannon fire was highly lethal, resulting in high casualty rates for those targeted by it.